nixworks/public/news/2011/04/12/README.md

 ##### Fukushima I nuclear accidents
 ### [The Government of Japan raises the crisis level of the accidents to level 7, the highest level on the international scale and equivalent to the Chernobyl disaster. ](/news/2011/04/12/the-government-of-japan-raises-the-crisis-level-of-the-accidents-to-level-7-the-highest-level-on-the-international-scale-and-equivalent-to.md)
-_Context: Fukushima I nuclear accidents, Japanese government, Chernobyl disaster_
+_Context: Japanese government, Chernobyl disaster, Fukushima I nuclear accidents_

 ##### state of emergency
 ### [The state of emergency in New Zealand following the 2011 Canterbury earthquake is extended for another week. ](/news/2011/04/12/the-state-of-emergency-in-new-zealand-following-the-2011-canterbury-earthquake-is-extended-for-another-week.md)
-_Context: New Zealand, state of emergency, 2011 Canterbury earthquake_
+_Context: state of emergency, New Zealand, 2011 Canterbury earthquake_

 ##### Israeli-Palestinian conflict
 ### [Israeli Prime Minister Benjamin Netanyahu mulls withdrawing IDF forces from parts of the West Bank and handing over full security control to the Palestinian Authority to demonstrate an Israeli diplomatic initiative that would block a possible "diplomatic tsunami" that could follow international recognition of a Palestinian state. ](/news/2011/04/12/israeli-prime-minister-benjamin-netanyahu-mulls-withdrawing-idf-forces-from-parts-of-the-west-bank-and-handing-over-full-security-control-to.md)
-_Context: Benjamin Netanyahu, West Bank, Israeli-Palestinian conflict, Israel Defense Forces, Palestinian Authority_
+_Context: Benjamin Netanyahu, Israel Defense Forces, Palestinian Authority, West Bank, Israeli-Palestinian conflict_

 #####
 ### [Pakistan seeks CIA reduction in the country by 25%-40% ](/news/2011/04/12/pakistan-seeks-cia-reduction-in-the-country-by-25-40.md)